ResearchComputing/CURC_Metrics_Tutorial/README.md

 https://xdmod.rc.colorado.edu/user_manual/index.php

+___NOTE___

+You can also obtain special roles such as "PI" in XDMoD that will give you more fined-grained access to statistics.
+If this is of interest, please email rc-help@colorado.edu to request.

 ##### Example use case

 Let's say you want to see how many core hours you project account has used over time, including the usage by user.